 Welcome!
 If you want to know how to strip wallpaper, we’re here to help you!
-We’ve been stripping and hanging wallpaper for nearly 30 years.
+We’ve been stripping and hanging wallpaper for over 30 years.
 Here we’ll explain to you how to strip wallpaper using a warm soapy solution or a steam stripper.

 1. Firstly, if it is vinyl paper you will have to score the surface to help the water absorb into the paper.
 Similarly, if the wallpaper has been painted over, you would also score the paper.
 You can do this using a sharp blade or edge of a filling knife, there is a special tool one can buy if you want.
 It is important to note when doing this that you are careful that you are only scoring the surface of the paper as you do not want to mark the plaster underneath.